 - What do victims have to prove in a premises liability claim? – Premises liability claims are similar to other personal injury claims in that they are hinged on proving negligence.
 Essentially, there are four key elements of a premises liability claim: (1) showing that a duty existed for the property owner to keep the victim safe, (2) showing that the property owner failed to uphold this duty, such as through an act of negligence, (3) proving that a property owner’s negligence more likely than not cause a victim harm, and (4) illustrating how the accident resulted in a victim’s injuries and damages that should be compensated.

 - What damages can victims recover? – Victims are eligible to recover damages directly resulting from their preventable accident and injury.
 Typically, these include medical expenses, lost income, pain and suffering, and more.
 In some cases, particularly those resulting in serious injuries or wrongful death, victims’ families may be able to recover compensation for the losses and emotional injuries they have endured as a result of their loved one’s injuries.

-Premises liability cases can be challenging, but our legal team at Salvador Phillips, PLLC is fully prepared to help residents throughout Phoenix and the surrounding areas protect their right to compensation when others cause harm as a result of negligence.
+Premises liability cases can be challenging, but our legal team at Salvador Law Group is fully prepared to help residents throughout Phoenix and the surrounding areas protect their right to compensation when others cause harm as a result of negligence.
 If you or someone you love suffers an injury on another’s property, do not hesitate to contact our firm to discuss your case and rights during a FREE consultation.